 This can happen with taxi drivers trying to trick you into paying a fixed price from an airport to a city, even though they have a visible fare table.

 They may also demand a tip.

-- Currency - Euro is the official currency in Salamanca.
+Euro is the official currency in Salamanca.
 ATMs are widely available throughout the city, and credit cards accepted in most establishments such as hotels and restaurants.
-Allow yourself a budged of around 150e per day, including accommodation.
+Allow yourself a budget of around 150e per day, including accommodation.

-- Weather - Salamanca has warm and temperate climate.
+Salamanca has a warm and temperate climate.
 The rain in Salamanca falls mostly in the winter, with relatively little precipitation in the summer.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Salamanca, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Salamanca, since it covers not only medical problems but also theft and loss of valuables.